brandienglish/brandienglish/README.md

   <div align="center">

-      🔭 I’m currently working on coding a medical drone and Snake 🌱 I’m currently learning computer science fundamentals 📚 Computer Science Student at The University of Alabama at Birmingham 🔭 LinkedIn - www.linkedin.com/in/brandienglish87
+      🔭 I’m currently working on coding a medical drone simulation and Snake 🌱 I’m currently learning computer science fundamentals 📚 Computer Science Student at The University of Alabama at Birmingham 🔭 LinkedIn - www.linkedin.com/in/brandienglish87